-autophagy inhibitor.
-Overall, HCQ is generally effective and safe as a treatment but suffers from various pitfalls within the pharmacologic space-specifically in terms of predictability of patient likelihood of response and reliable pharmacokinetic (PK) and pharmacodynamic (PD) metrics.
-There is a general disconnect between HCQ PK in the tumor and blood, which makes it challenging to be confident that target concentrations of HCQ are achieved within the tumor when optimizing dosing strategies (Barnard et al., 2014).
-Characterization of HCQ PK properties on a cellular level may provide insight toward tumor-specific factors that would promote this disconnect.
+Hydroxychloroquine (HCQ) has been investigated in over 50 cancer clinical trials and countless preclinical studies through the past decade as an additive compound to primary chemotherapy treatment.
+Mechanistically, HCQ acts to inhibit autophagy, which has been identified as a mechanism of tumor cell resistance to chemotherapy and a key pathway to survival within the tumor microenvironment.
+While next generation autophagy inhibitors are in preclinical stages of development, HCQ remains the only clinically approved autophagy inhibitor.
+Overall HCQ is generally effective and safe as a treatment but suffers from various pitfalls within the pharmacologic space - specifically in terms of predictability of patient likelihood of response and reliable pharmacokinetic (PK) and pharmacodynamic (PD) metrics.
+There is a general disconnect between HCQ PK in the tumor and blood; creating a challenge when optimizing dosing strategies to be confident that target concentrations of HCQ are achieved within the tumor (Barnard et al., 2014).
+Characterization of HCQ PK properties on a cellular level may provide insight towards tumor-specific factors that would promote this disconnect.